If you’d like to know the proven strategies to harvesting cannabis, so you can get the maximum yields you desire, then this was written just for you.

 So above all else, don’t make the mistake of harvesting too early!

-Because different strains take different times to grow, there is no one “right” answer to know exactly when to harvest your plant.
+Because different strains take different times to grow, there is no one “right” answer to know exactly when your cannabis is ready for harvest.

 Therefore, expert growers agree that you want to visually inspect your plant to determine when is the right time to harvest.

 The best way to see if your plants are ripe and ready for harvest is to look at their glandular stalked trichomes (also known as resin glands) using some type of magnifying glass.
 These trichomes are the “crystals” that look “frosty” on well cultivated buds.